Tram-One/tram-one/README.md

 <br>

 ## Summary

+THIS IS A DUMMY PR, DO NOT MERGE, JUST TESTING THE CIRCLECI PIPELINE

 Tram-One is a Modern View Framework that has advance features like hooks, observables, and JSX-like template components, all in plain vanilla javascript.

 Tram-One takes inspiration from frameworks like Choo, React, and Svelte, and provides a rich feature set without additional libraries.